-If a university is dissatisfied with an audit carried out by AQA or with the outcome of an audit, on the grounds of improper process, fairness or substantiality, it may seek a remedy from AQA.
+This policy outlines the process that AQA will undertake if a university is dissatisfied with an audit carried out by AQA or with the outcome of an audit, on the grounds of improper process, fairness or substantiality, and aims to seek a remedy from AQA.

-In the first instance, after receipt of the draft audit report for checking by the university, the university should work with the Director of the AQA to resolve any issues contained within the draft report.
-If any substantive changes are made to the report then these must be approved by the AQA Board before the report is finalised for publication.
+In the first instance, after receipt of the draft audit report for checking by the university, the university should work with the Executive Director of AQA to resolve any issues contained within the draft report.
+If any substantive changes are made to the report, then these must be approved by the AQA Board before the report is finalised for publication.

-If matters cannot be resolved to the satisfaction of the university at this stage then a review by the full AQA Board may be sought.
+If matters cannot be resolved to the satisfaction of the university at this stage, then a review by the full AQA Board may be sought.
 The steps to be taken to address the university's concerns normally proceed as follows:

 - A review by the Board of AQA.
-If that review does not solve the issue then - An appeal to Universities New Zealand, acting on behalf of the Vice-Chancellors.
+If that review does not solve the issue then. - An appeal to Universities New Zealand Te Pōkai Tara, acting on behalf of the Vice-Chancellors.

 A review request or appeal regarding an academic audit may be lodged on grounds of a failure of audit process or where it is considered that a conclusion in the audit report is not adequately supported by evidence, or both.
+If a university's review request or appeal directly relates and/or includes Te Tiriti o Waitangi the Executive Director will work with the Māori rōpū of the AQA Board to ensure that the relevant tikanga and cultural requirements are reflected during the process.